Saurwein: exciting Pinot from South Africa

-Jessica Saurwein is getting rave reviews for her small-production Pinots.
-They are justified.
+Jessica Saurwein is getting rave reviews for her small-production Pinots and the new 2022 releases are the best yet.

 Jessica Saurwein is getting quite a lot of attention for her Pinot Noirs.
 She’s been making this wine since 2015.
 Previously she’d been working doing viticulture and winemaking at Bouchard Finlayson, and then worked there doing sales and marketing.
 ‘I’d just some out of university, and so this was an ideal opportunity,’ she says.
 ‘I did vintage in the cellar and worked in sales and marketing.’
 She ended up staying for three and a half years, and got to know Peter Allan Finlayson during this time.
 This friendship was to lead to her starting her own winemaking project.